Non-stop flights to Rome (Fiumicino) (FCO)

 Flights from Greece to Rome (Fiumicino)

-From Heraklion (Crete), you can fly non-stop with Neos or Vueling.
-This is a seasonal route that starts in June and ends in September.
+From Heraklion (Crete), direct flights are offered by ITA Airways (Star Alliance), Neos and Wizz Air Malta.
+This is a seasonal route that starts in May and ends in October.

-From Zakynthos Island, you can fly non-stop to Rome (Fiumicino) with Vueling.
+From Zakynthos Island, direct flights are offered by ITA Airways (Star Alliance), Ryanair and Wizz Air Malta.
 This is a seasonal route that starts in June and ends in September.

 Flights from Hong Kong to Rome (Fiumicino)